- New York Times

 How to Avoid Love & Marriage: Guaranteed to Ruin Any Deep Romantic Relationship or Your Money Back

-How to Avoid Love and Marriage-French edition__________________
+How to Avoid Love and Marriage-French edition

 UNBORN IN THE USA: Inside the War on Abortion "the most compelling film of the year--as timely as it is powerful."
 Billed by NYT as "a rigorously objective look at the anti-abortion movement...."